-It’s safe to say that Income Protection insurance that gives you a monthly payout of up to 70% of your wages (before tax) if you are unable to work due to illness or injury – is an incredibly useful insurance product to have!
+Income Protection Insurance gives you a monthly payout of up to 70% of your wages (before tax) if you are unable to work due to illness or injury – so it’s an incredibly useful insurance product to have!

-The threat of Coronavirus affecting people’s jobs did seem to spur some into action though, and online searches for income protection was three times higher in mid-march than it was a month before.
+The threat of Coronavirus affecting people’s jobs did seem to spur some into action though, and online searches for income protection was three times higher in mid-march of 2020 than it was a month before.

 But Is It Too Late?

 At the moment it’s particularly important when you apply for Income Protection that you tell them if you have any travel plans within the first year of your policy; that way they can assess how at risk you might be from coronavirus before they set your premiums.

 As with all insurance policies, if you don’t disclose something when you take out your policy that becomes relevant when you try to make a claim, you may not

 How Does Income Protection Work?